Pain is part of the fun when playing airsoft games.

 Plus, the collars on these shirts also offer a dose of pain protection for the neck.

 A good set of gloves is another fantastic investment.
 Mechanix gloves are popular and durable.
-There are dozens of tactical gear manufacturers making good gloves.
+There are dozens of tactical gear manufacturers making good shooting gloves.

 Eat Right to Heal Quicker